rweather/system80-restoration/README.md

 I did manage to type a simple `10 PRINT "HELLO WORLD"` program once, but didn't get a photo.
 Some keys like T and N only work now and then.

+Update: Five months later my brother found a composite-to-RGB converter for cheap at an end of financial year sale for a local electronics retailer.
+The composite-to-RGB converter didn't work with other computers like my Dick Smith Cat, but it worked perfectly with the System 80!
+The video problem was with the RetroTink all along, not with the System 80.

 ### What's working so far?

 * Power supply.